Macedonia (terminology): Linguistics

 As language is one of the elements tied in with national identity, the same disputes that are voiced over demographics are also found in linguistics.
 There are two main disputes about the use of the word Macedonian to describe a linguistic phenomenon, be it a language or a dialect:

 The classification of Ancient Macedonian is still debated.
-At this time it is not conclusively determined whether it was an Ancient Greek dialect, either Doric Greek or Aeolic Greek, a sister language of Ancient Greek forming a Hellenic (i.e. Greco-Macedonian) supergroup, or viewed as an Indo-European language which is a close cousin to Greek (and perhaps somewhat related to Thracian or Phrygian languages) by some older theories.
+At this time it is not conclusively determined whether it was an ancient Greek dialect, either Northwest Greek or Aeolic Greek, a sister language of Ancient Greek forming a Hellenic (i.e. Greco-Macedonian) supergroup, or viewed as an Indo-European language which is a close cousin to Greek (and perhaps somewhat related to Thracian or Phrygian languages) by some older theories.
 The epigraphic activity and the archaeological discoveries in the Greek region of Macedonia during the last decades has brought to light documents, among which are the first texts written in Macedonian, such as the Pella curse tablet.
-Based on the conclusions drawn by several studies and findings, Emilio Crespo and other scholars suggest that Ancient Macedonian was a Northwest Doric dialect.
+Based on the conclusions drawn by several studies and findings, Emilio Crespo and most scholars suggest that Ancient Macedonian was a Northwest Doric dialect.
 Nonetheless, the volume of surviving public and private inscriptions that have been discovered shows that the main language of formal discourse and official communication in Ancient Macedonia was Attic and then Koine Greek.

 Modern Macedonian language, a South Slavic language, is not related to Ancient Macedonian, except for both belonging to the Indo-European family.
 It is currently the subject of two major disputes.
 The first is over the name (alternative ways of referring to this language can be found in the terminology by group section and in the article Macedonian language naming dispute).
 The second dispute is over the existence of a Macedonian language distinct from Bulgarian, the denial of which is a position supported by nationalist groups, Bulgarian and other linguists and also by many ordinary Bulgarians.

 Macedonian is also the name of a dialect of Modern Greek, a language of the Indo-European family.
 Additionally, Aromanian (or "Macedo-Romanian") is an Eastern Romance language, spoken in Southeastern Europe by the Aromanians.
 The Megleno-Romanians, who speak Megleno-Romanian, are also known sometimes as "Macedo-Romanians".